grompe/BTWTweak/patcher/readme.txt

 - Renamed vertical wind mill to "Vertical Wind Mill" from just "Wind Mill".

+- Turned off generation of debug textures ("debug.stitched_*.png") on game startup.
+It was slowing the startup for no good reason.
+If you wish to reenable this, put the following line in BTWTweak.cfg: writeDebugTextures=1

 v0.9k

 - Fixed creative tab display for Dung block and Packed Earth.